 - 1 cup Mayonnaise

-- Place parsley, chives and garlic in a food processor and combine.
+- Place parsley, chives and garlic in a food processor or blender and combine.

 - Add remaining ingredients and mix well.

 - Transfer to a bowl and serve or cover and refrigerate.

 A couple of drops of green food coloring will make this dressing extra green but it's totally optional.

 Amount Per Serving: Calories: 112Total Fat: 12gSaturated Fat: 2gTrans Fat: 0gUnsaturated Fat: 9gCholesterol: 10mgSodium: 214mgCarbohydrates: 1gFiber: 0gSugar: 0gProtein: 1g